 Man, I love these two.
 Thank goodness I’ve trained them both from a young age (got to hubby a little later, at sixteen) to tolerate my utter excitement over flea markets.
 They were both troopers.

-A Few Tips and Tricks for Shopping the Flea Market:
+A Few Tips and Tricks for Shopping the Rose Bowl Market:

 Go early.
 The good stuff goes fast.
 Believe it or not, it’s more expensive the earlier you go; the price drops from $20 to $15 at 7am.

 Prepare for crowds.
 Rainy days are great because people loathe rain.
 In case of rain, bring umbrella.

 Bring cash.
 A few vendors accept checks or (gasp) credit cards, but not all of them do, and even those that do, will probably give you a better deal if you are willing to pay cash.

 Bring snacks and water.
 The concessions at the Rose Bowl Flea Market are lame and I don’t know why.
 But take my word for it – lame, overpriced hot dogs and water – not a fun time.

 Bring a great big canvas bag for all of your loot and room in your trunk.